How to…choose the right apprenticeship programme for YOUR business

 3. Is there an opportunity to tailor the programme to my business needs?

-Apprentices may be the only person in their small business doing a specific role so it’s important the programme provides opportunities for them to bounce ideas of other people working in their field.
+Apprentices may be the only person in their small business doing a specific role so it’s important the programme provides opportunities for them to bounce ideas off other people working in their field.
+For example, all our apprentices meet regularly with a marketing coach who is a practising marketing consultant.